Private: MFA Legal & Compliance 2020

 Mark Peckman is the General Counsel of Schonfeld Strategic Advisors LLC, a registered investment adviser, and its affiliates.
 From 1999 to 2002, Mr. Peckman served as the General Counsel of Broadway Trading, LLC, a broker dealer.
 In 2002, Mr. Peckman was recruited to join Schonfeld when the organization purchased substantially all of the assets of Broadway Trading.
 At Schonfeld, Mr. Peckman has been instrumental in significant business and strategy conversions and restructurings over 17 years, as the business evolved from a proprietary trading firm, clearing firm, execution broker and family office, to investment adviser.
 He leads a 10-person legal and compliance staff which oversees 70+ portfolio management teams engaging in quantitative, fundamental equity and tactical investment strategies in the Americas, Europe and APAC.
 Mr. Peckman earned a BA from Emory University in 1989 and a law degree from Brooklyn Law School and a MBA from Baruch Business School in 1993.

-Executive Vice President and Managing Director, Head of Global Research and Markets, Managed Funds Association
+Executive Vice President and Managing Director, Global Markets & Research

 Michael draws on 25 years of experience in international affairs, financial policy, markets, regulation, central banking, and U.S.-EU relations.
 Prior to joining MFA in 2017, Michael served under four Treasury Secretaries, beginning his tenure at Treasury as the first Director of the re-established Markets Room, just as the financial crisis was unfolding in the summer of 2008.
 Michael was deeply involved in helping the White House and Treasury Secretary to assess the financial markets during the Global Financial Crisis and the Euro Crisis.
 Michael subsequently directed Treasury’s Western Hemisphere Office before moving to Brussels for three years as the U.S. Financial Attaché and head of Treasury’s office in Europe.

 Michael graduated from Yale University and received a Masters Degree in International Affairs from Columbia University.
 He was also a Fulbright Scholar in Germany and is conversational in German, Italian, and French.
 Michael is an adjunct professor in the department of economics at George Washington University, where he teaches a course on managing global financial crises.

 Chelsea E. Pizzola